Novel number two is on its way – here’s the first chapter.

 All of a sudden Jackspur became aware of the darkness.
 He could hear the echo of his own whistle but he couldn’t see a thing.
 He stopped abruptly, as if he was teetering on the edge of a cliff.
 It seemed as though he wasn’t anywhere – just a black, empty void.
 He felt light-headed and try as he might he just couldn’t bring himself to put a foot forward.

 Then finally it was as if he’d been released, he stepped onto an escalator rather than into an abyss.
-And that’s right, his thoughts were in the midst of some alternative fanzines he’d been pouring through while he sank downwards, into the bowels of London, past billboards the size of photo frames.
+And that’s right, his thoughts were in the midst of some anarchist fanzines he’d been pouring through while he sank downwards, into the bowels of London, past billboards the size of castle windows.
 One of these in particular caught his eye – a leggy girl in a basque and stockings advertising the show Chicago.

 He reached the bottom of the escalator and then a million moments came to him at once.
-It was an unnatural sensation.
-It felt a bit like a light wind blowing in his face.
+It was an unnatural sensation – a bit like a light wind blowing in his face.

 He saw, in slow motion, the businesswoman striding past him into the tunnel and the girl in a short skirt heading for the barriers.
 He was turning his head as if to follow the girl’s legs when he caught sight of a scruffy dog next to the wall by the escalators.
 The dog was looking directly at him.